getsentry/sentry-docs/src/docs/product/performance/resources.md

 ### Resource Parameterization

-To enable Sentry to group similar resources together, Sentry parameterizes resource URLs, removing potenially dynamic elements.
+To enable Sentry to group similar resources together, Sentry parameterizes resource URLs, removing potentially dynamic elements.
 This helps track the performance of a particular resource across different releases, even when they have dynamic segments (used for busting caches or CDNS).

+If you would like to further improve your groupings, consider the following rules we use when parameterizing urls.
+These rules can help you understand how you can name urls to improve grouping.

+The following tokens will be replaced with \* within a resource url

+1. A version string (`myfile.v3.0.js` is replace with `myfile.*.js`)
+2. Hexadecimal strings with more than 5 digits (`myfile.7A9B3E.js` is replaced with `myfile.*.js`)
+3. UUID's
+4. Integer IDs with more than one digit (`1234.7A9B3E.js` is replace with `*.*.js`)
+5. Strings longer then 25 characters
+6. The entire path except for common path segments such as static, chunks, media, etc

 <Note>